getdzypher/galilel-bot/README.md

 # Coin Configuration

-It is necessary to enable the block and wallet notifications of the Galilel coin daemon.
+It is necessary to enable the block and wallet notifications of the coin daemon.
 Please add the following to `~/.galilel/galilel.conf` file:

 ```
 walletnotify=/usr/bin/galilel-bot --notify-wallet GALI %s
 blocknotify=/usr/bin/galilel-bot --notify-block GALI %s
 ```

-It is required to give galilel-bot RPC access to the Galilel coin daemon.
+It is required to give galilel-bot RPC access to the coin daemon.
 Minimum required configuration is the following:

 ```